 In addition to donating directly to local organizations, you can also donate to a fund that will then disperse donations to a host of local initiatives.
 At least two organizations are sponsoring these types of funds:

 Some individuals who have been affected by the typhoon have launched GoFundMe campaigns in the wake of the disaster.
 For example, this GoFundMe campaign was created by a man seeking to

 rebuild his father's home in the Rota, an island in the Pacific Ocean.
 Another campaign was launched by a team trying to repair a flooded school in the Philippines.

 If you wish to contribute to more individually-targeted projects, consider donating to a GoFundMe campaign.
 You can find typhoon-related funds by

 simply typing "Typhoon Mangkhut" into the GoFundMe search bar.
 However, keep in mind that if funds are not directly targeted (for example, there are some campaigns that are seeking to provide broad disaster relief funding as opposed to helping a specific cause), you may be better off donating to already-established locally or internationally-led relief efforts.
+Spread The Word

 In addition to donating yourself, it is also helpful to spread the word about Typhoon Mangkhut relief and recovery efforts to those around you, including to individuals in your personal and professional networks.
 Consider sharing information about donation options with friends and family and encourage them to contribute their resources, if possible.
 Moreover, consider using social media to promote organizations' donation drives and to encourage your wider social circle to contribute.